 Why Become a Ski Instructor?

 If you’re active, not afraid of the cold and love a good time then taking a ski instructor course seems like the perfect way to make the most of your gap year.
 It’s a great way to enjoy yourself, get outdoors, see a different part of the world and make money at the same time once you’re qualified.
 Plus, think of the apres-ski!
 And it’s not ALL work, you’ll get time off to do some of your own exploring.
-I think one of the major perks of becoming a ski instructor is that you can work seasonally if you want.
+I think one of the major perks of learning to ski to a high standard and obtaining ski instructor certification is that you can work seasonally if you want.
 For example, if you have a busy season you can save your money and then travel for the rest of the year until the season starts again.
 Or you can chase the snow and work all year round in different countries.
 OR, you don’t even have to work outdoors.
 With the rise in popularity of indoor ski slopes you could even work close to home, all year round, at an artificial ski facility.
 Ski instructor courses can lead you to a very flexible career.

 *RIDICULOUS BRIDGET JONES STYLE STORY ALERT*